 To get faster in the 50m free, swimmers need to break the race into 5 parts.

 - Reaction Time: Essentially the speed of your start.
 The time from when the “beep” sounds to when your feet leave the block.
 Top athletes generally fall between 0.6 and 0.7 seconds for reaction time.

 - Hang Time: The time you are in the air.
 From when your toes leave the block to when you hit the water.

 - Underwater Time: How well you carry your velocity into the water.
 This will be the fastest you will move the whole race!

 - Swim Time: As you progress through the race, your velocity will decrease.
 This is why you focus on solid starts, underwaters and breakouts!

 Breaking Down Caeleb Dressel’s 50 Free

 Ready to go full swim nerd mode?
-We’re diving deep into 2 of Caeleb Dressel’s 50m frees to break down his speed at different stages of the race.
+We’re diving deep into two of Caeleb Dressel’s 50m free races to break down his speed at different stages of the race.

 2017 Worlds: 21.15